Notebook (2006 film)

-Notebook is a 2006 Indian coming-of-age drama film directed by Rosshan Andrrews and written by Bobby-Sanjay.
-It is about three students at a boarding school and how they face up to challenges in their lives.
-The film stars Maria Roy, Roma Asrani, Parvathy Thiruvothu, Skanda Ashok and Suresh Gopi.
+Notebook is a 2006 Indian Malayalam-language coming-of-age drama film directed by Rosshan Andrrews and written by Bobby-Sanjay.
+It is about three students at a boarding school, and how they face up to challenges in their lives.
+The film stars Maria Roy, Roma Asrani and Parvathy Thiruvothu while Skanda Ashok and Suresh Gopi play supporting roles.
 The film dealt with the subject of teenage pregnancy.
+It marked the debut of Roma and Skanda in the Malayalam film industry.
+The songs were composed by Mejo Joseph while Gopi Sundar handled the score.
+The cinematography and editing was handled by R. Diwakaran and Ranjan Abraham.
 The film was released on 15 December 2006.
-It received positive reviews and was also a commercial success at the box office.
+It received positive reviews and was a commercial success at the box office.
 The film won the Kerala State Film Award for Second Best Film and Filmfare Award for Best Film – Malayalam.

 Plot

-The story begins with a New Year's Eve celebration at Lord's Academy in Ooty while three girls: Sarah Elizabeth, Pooja Krishna, and Sridevi plant a sapling to symbolize their friendship even after they graduate from the school.
-Three years later the trio is in 11th grade and the sapling they planted has grown into a tree Venus (named after the Goddess of Love).
+The story begins with a New Year's Eve celebration at Lord's Academy in Ooty while three friends- Saira Elizabeth, Pooja Krishna and Sridevi Swaminathan - plant a sapling to symbolize their friendship even after they graduate from school.
+Three years later, the trio is in 12th grade, and the sapling they planted has grown into a tree Venus (named after the goddess of love).

-The girls come from different family backgrounds — Sarah from a broken home, with separated parents yet maintaining a bold character; Sridevi, a Brahmin girl who is very much kind and sensitive in nature from a happy, close-knit family, with her parents doting on her, and Pooja, the ambitious one who is the school head girl, and is a single parented child staying with her mother in Ooty.
+The girls come from different family backgrounds — Saira from a broken home, with separated parents yet maintaining a bold character; Sridevi, a Brahmin girl who is very kind and sensitive from a happy, close-knit family, with her parents doting on her; and Pooja, the ambitious one who is the school-head girl and is a single parented child staying with her mother in Ooty.
 Sridevi falls in love with a schoolmate, Sooraj Menon.
-Though hesitant at first, Sarah and Pooja approve their relationship after being convinced of Sooraj's sincerity.
+Though hesitant at first, Saira and Pooja approve of their relationship after being convinced of Sooraj's sincerity.

-During an excursion to Goa, Sreedevi and Sooraj make love, and eventually she becomes pregnant, much to the shock of Sarah and Pooja, and moreover herself.
-They keep the news to themselves, fearing the sorrow and wrath of Sridevi's parents; even Sooraj is kept in the dark, for fear that the news may leak out and he will simply leave the school.
+During an excursion to Goa, Sreedevi and Sooraj make love, and eventually, she becomes pregnant, much to the shock of Saira and Pooja and herself.
+They keep the news to themselves, fearing the sorrow and wrath of Sridevi's parents; even Sooraj is kept in the dark, for fear that the news may leak out, and he will simply leave the school.
 They decide to go for an abortion at a hospital near their school at Pooja's suggestion.
-During the Founder's Day celebrations at the school, the trio sneak out of the campus, and reach the hospital.
-Sarah convinces the gynecologist to conduct the abortion by telling several lies, including that Sridevi had been raped.
+During the Founder's Day celebrations at the school, the trio sneak out of the campus and reach the hospital.
+Saira convinces the gynecologist to conduct the abortion by telling several lies, including that Sridevi had been raped.
 During the procedure, Sridevi suffers excessive blood loss and dies.
-Sarah and Pooja flee the hospital in terror and return to school.
+Saira and Pooja flee the hospital in terror and return to school.